DestinyChildnodes/soZaic/README.md

-# soZaic
+Synopsis
-A tool for displaying multiple social media feeds in one convenient place. soZaic
+soZaic: A tool for displaying multiple social media feeds in one convenient place.

+Code Example

+Motivation